Xevro/2122-Applied-Programming/README.md

 You can find the source code under 'Blok 1/Oplossing blok 1' and inside the 'installatie package' is a installable package available with a self signed certificate.

+- The second project is a pendulum wave application made with WPF game physics that simulates a wave of balls.

+### Solution 2 - Pendulum wave application

+You can find the source code under 'Blok 2/Oplossing blok 2' and inside the 'installatie package' is a installable package available with a self signed certificate.